 New Rules for Obtaining an ITIN

-The procedures for obtaining an ITIN have recently been tightened by the IRS.
-The latest revisions date from August 2013.
+The procedures for obtaining an ITIN have recently been tightened and revised by the IRS.
+The latest revisions date from October 2017.

-Basically, an ITIN (Individual Tax Identification Number) is issued only to persons who actually need one, such as a non-US spouse of a US person who is filing US tax forms with their spouse on a joint return or for non-US dependents.
-These are persons who need a number for US tax purposes but who cannot obtain a US Social Security Number.
-If you do not have an ITIN for your non-US spouse, you can attach form W-7 to your US tax return.
-Members of the US military serving abroad, should be able to obtain an ITIN for their spouse under the old, more relaxed, rules.
-Note that as of January 1, 2013, ITIN's are valid for five years only, after which time a new one will have to be requested.
+Basically, an ITIN (Individual Taxpayer Identification Number) is issued only to persons who actually need one, such as the non-US spouse of a US person when filing a joint tax return or for non-US dependents.
+There are other persons who need a number for US tax purposes but who don't qualify for a US Social Security Number.
+If you do not have an ITIN for your non-US spouse or yourself and need one for tax purposes, you can attach form W-7 to your US tax return.
+Note that starting January 1, 2013, ITIN's are valid for five years only, after which time a new one will have to be requested.

 There is a page on the IRS website with a series of FAQ on this topic at: